Nu Virgos: 2006—2012: Final years

 In January 2006, Nu Virgos were a participant at MIDEM 2006.
-Despite the heavy touring that year, the group released four more music videos; "Obmani no ostansya" ("Lie, but Stay"), "L.M.L."
-(Russian and English), and "Tsvetok i nozh" ("Flower and Knife") while also completing a new English album, their second after Stop!
+At that time, Granovskaya decided to leave the band in order to start a solo career.
+At first, she was replaced by Kristina Kotz-Gottlieb, but after staying in the band for only three months, the singer left, according to Kostyuk, because of her quarrelsome nature.
+In April 2006, she was replaced by Olga Koryahina.
+Despite the heavy touring that year, the group released four more music videos; "Obmani no ostansya" ("Lie, but Stay"), with Kotz-Gottlieb, "L.M.L."
+(Russian and English), and "Tsvetok i nozh" ("Flower and Knife"), both with Koryahina, while also completing a new English album, their second after Stop!
 Stop!
 Stop!.
 A second English-language album L.M.L. was scheduled for release in November 2006.
-In early April of 2007, Koryahina left the group due to a pregnancy, and so the label decided to release the English album project digitally.
+In early April 2007, Koryahina left the group due to a pregnancy, and so the label decided to release the English album project digitally.
+Koryahina was replaced by Meseda Bagaudinova.
 In July 2007, Brezhneva left the group after she married Mikhail Kiperman, and then went on to host the Russian version of Power of 10 a year later.
 In May 2007, Nu Virgos won "Best Group" at the MUZ TV Awards for the second time.
 On 5 September, Nu Virgos released the music video for the song "Potselui" ("Kisses") in Ukraine, and on 10 September in Russia.
+It was the first single since 2001 that the band released as a duet, since at that time it consisted only of Janabayeva and Bagaudinova.
 On 1 November 2007, the group released a new compilation album called Potselui (Kisses) featuring 19 tracks.
 In November, Nu Virgos appeared on the cover of the Russian edition of the male magazine Maxim.
 In December 2007, the group recorded a new song called "Ya ne boyus'" ("I'm Not Afraid").